 - July 21, 2020

-- Category: associations, Business plans, communities, Community, Development, Finance & accounting, HOA, homeowner association
+- Category: Article, associations, Business plans, communities, Community, Development, Finance & accounting, HOA, homeowner association

 Successful community association managers must possess knowledge and skills relating to finance, strategic planning, maintenance, personnel management, insurance, human relations, laws and regulations, communications and covenants enforcement.
 More than manage, these professionals must also provide sound advice on the vast array of topics addressed by the volunteers who serve on community association boards.